AliRaza-Malano/Weather_application/README.md

 - 🔍 Search weather by city name
 - 🌡️ Real-time temperature, humidity, and weather description
 - 📍 Responsive design for all screen sizes
-- 🌙 Light and dark mode (optional if implemented)

 ## 🔗 Live Preview